nhanb/bloghead/README.md

 ln -s "$PWD/vendored/djot.lua" /usr/bin/djot.lua  # or anywhere in your $PATH make watch
 ```

+Runtime dependencies:

+- For Windows: everything is included in the zip.
+Just extract and run `bloghead.exe`.
+- For Linux: `bloghead` assumes these executables are available from your $PATH:
+  + `tclsh` - must include `tk` too.
+  + `lua`
+  + `djot.lua` - this is included in the zip, just put it somewhere in your $PATH.

 Things are especially messy right now.
 Proper desktop-friendly distribution
 will be done once core features are in place.